gatomod/tcp-chat/README.md

 ## Troubleshooting

-Since TCP Chat is built over Tauri, it could be some issues while building it.
+Since TCP Chat client is built over Tauri, it could be some issues while building it.
 Most of theese problems are missing dependencies.
 I'll add more points as I receive issues with a reasonable solution.

 ### Linux: Failed to run custom build command for \<x>
 Error could be caused due to missing dependencies.
 Find the name of missing package at line where error says "Perhaps you should add the directory containing \<x>", where "x" is the name of the missing package.
 Try installing it or updating your system.
 Some examples of missing packages are `glibc` and `libsoup`.